By: Lord Whistledown

 When asked about why the second gate adjacent to Queen Idia Hall of residence was locked, he stated that it was to avoid further controversy and that it had been locked since the issue escalated.
 According to him, the Hall Warden stated that the gate would be opened after the issue has been resolved.
 He apologized for the inconvenience.

 The DSA, on the other hand, commented on the issues.
 He stated that he was in contact with the Director of Works before, during, and after the Indy-Idia debacle on the power issue, and he assured that power would be restored on campus on November 1st.
+He also added that all Halls of Residence have generator sets and that they should use it to pump water any time there is no power supply on campus.
 On the harassment/assault allegations, he specified that the University management is investigating the issue and asserted that no one is above the law.

 In addition, the Deputy Dean of Students Affairs, Dr. Aiki-Raji emphasized that under no circumstance should any student be assaulted and that there is punishment for such.